Update: The maiden Blue Origin human flight to space and back has been completed successfully.

 For decades, the development of space technology has created umpteen benefits for the general public and in day-to-day living, whether it is in healthcare, consumer technology, or energy.

-The Jet Propulsion Laboratory of the US National Aeronautics and Space Administration (NASA) lists we wouldn’t have without space travel — it includes such everyday things as camera phones, CAT scans, athletic shoes, wireless headsets, and artificial limbs.
+The Jet Propulsion Laboratory of the US National Aeronautics and Space Administration (NASA) lists 20 things we wouldn’t have without space travel — it includes such everyday things as camera phones, CAT scans, athletic shoes, wireless headsets, and artificial limbs.
 Even with these examples, we’d only be skimming the surface.

 Space travel is already experiencing a shift from being an exclusively government affair to one involving private players, either independently (for the most part) or as an integral part of big government projects.